NoireMare/submitData/README.md

 ## General Information
 What can this app do?
 It adds an information about a new pass to the database.
 All the information is provided by any hiker that would like to share.
 Name of the pass, its coordinates, images and level of difficulty - everything counts.
-It is also possible to change an information about passes in the database or get all the information regarding the selected pass by its id.
-You can also check which passes were added by concrete user (providing his or her email).
+It is also possible to change the information about passes in the database or get all the information regarding a selected pass by its id.
+You can also check which passes were added by a concrete user (providing his or her email).

 This project is a part of my Python and REST API studies.
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->